syntaks-art/syntaks-art.github.io/index.md

 On the other hand, it’s difficult to draw an imperfect circle.
 Here, we’ll show how it can be done.

-First, let’s see how we can draw points (represented by hollow circles) on a circle’s circumference:
+First, let’s see how we can draw points on a circle’s circumference:

 ```javascript
 function drawPoints() {